Use accesskey "n" to jump to the internal navigation links at any point. Right now you can

 If you add spaces after any separator (such as the solidus on the right), the order will be RTL, per the left-hand column.

-If you want the ASCII digit sequence to run RTL (eg. for a range) you need to start the line with the formatting character 061C (ALM).
+If you want the ASCII digit sequence to run RTL (eg. for a range) you need to start the line with the formatting character U+061C LETTER MARK (ALM).
 This is effectively an invisible Arabic script character.
-The required order cannot be achieved by simply setting the base direction, nor by using 200F.
-It has to be ALM.
+The required order cannot be achieved by simply setting the base direction, nor by using

 Making other sequences run LTR.
 Sequences using most other separators, such as the non-ASCII hyphen, run RTL by default in RTL text.
-This is appropriate for ranges in Arabic, but not for ISBN numbers, telephone numbers, etc. To make these run LTR, you can either precede the sequence with a 200E (LRM), or set the base direction of the sequence to LTR using markup or formatting characters.
+This is appropriate for ranges in Arabic, but not for ISBN numbers, telephone numbers, etc. To make these run LTR, you can either precede the sequence with a U+200E LEFT-TO-RIGHT MARK (LRM), or set the base direction of the sequence to LTR using markup or formatting characters.

 Alphanumeric sequences.
 Some sequences, such as MAC addresses, contain a mixture of numbers and letters.
 The strong directionality of the letters influences the resulting order, and so these sequences are best managed by explicitly setting the base direction.